Play is often talked about as if it were relief from serious learning.

 Hello & Welcome!

-My kids (pictured covering themselves in paint) are now teens, and I have so many great memories of playing with them and watching them play and grow over the years.
-I hope some of the ideas I've collected here will help your family have a little screen-free/rainy day/anytime fun!
+I have so many great memories of playing with my kids (pictured covering themselves in paint) when they were little.
+I hope some of the ideas I've collected here will help your family build wonderful memories and have a little screen-free/rainy day/at home anytime fun!

 A little bit about why I'm passionate about the concept of play...